-If you or a loved one has sustained injuries in a car accident in Stonecrest, or anywhere in Georgia, contact our law office today at 404-939-1485 to schedule a free consultation with our experienced automobile accident attorneys.
+If you or a loved one has sustained injuries in a car accident in Stonecrest, or anywhere in Georgia, contact our law office today to schedule a free consultation with our experienced automobile accident attorneys.

 All motor vehicle crashes may seem relatively similar.
 However, the potential for car damage and bodily injury varies significantly between a fender bender and a read-end accident.
 There are four main types of car accidents and knowing the difference is essential, especially when looking for an experienced car accident attorney.

 A head-on collision is a collision where the front end of one car collides with the front end of another car while the two cars are moving in opposite directions.
 In the United States, in 2005 head-on accidents accounted for only two percent of all car crashes, yet they accounted for 10% of U.S. fatal car crashes.
 These car collisions occur when the driver of a vehicle doesn't stay in their lane, leaving the roadway or crossing the centerline.
 Causes of head-on crashes range from fatigue to distracted driving or driving under the influence of drugs or low visibility.